KehangLi/Logic_App/README.md

 ## Introduction
 ***
-* This application can work on-line or off-line.
+* This application has a login mechanism and can work on-line or off-line.
 The front-end is developed using Flutter, while the server-side is written in Golang.
 It utilizes a local MySQL database to persist statistics.

 ## Features
 ***